-Despite the tremendous advantages offered by the PCBs to the engineering industry, a significant quantity toxic waste with the potential of polluting the environment is released as an inevitable byproduct.
+Despite the tremendous advantages offered by the PCBs to the engineering industry, a significant quantity of toxic waste with the potential of Environmental Pollution PCB manufacturing is released as an inevitable byproduct.

-Even the raw material used in making the epoxy boards under chemical process so it is a chain of toxic chemical processes from earthed minerals to functional PCB.
-Not to mention the flux used to bond the solder paste which usually contains 30+ chemical and petroleum products which emits toxic gases oily residues when heated.
-Filtration and containment techniques are used to arrest these effects but they are not perfect such that significant quantity is released anyways.
+Even the raw material used in making the epoxy boards under chemical process is a chain of toxic chemical processes from earthed minerals to functional PCB.
+The flux used to bond the solder paste usually contains 30+ chemical and petroleum products that emit toxic gases oily residues when heated.
+Filtration and containment techniques are used to arrest these effects, but they are not perfect such that a significant quantity is released anyways.

-IPC standards enlist the allowable amount of chemical to be discarded into the environment.
-A quality board must have almost no post pcb manufacturing emission and residues that may harm the user.
-Due to the impact of pollution heavy metals like lead are prohibited to use in almost every electronic products to minimize the toxic effect.
+IPC standards enlist the allowable amount of chemicals to be discarded into the environment.
+A quality board must have almost no post-manufacturing emissions and residues that may harm the user.
+Due to pollution, heavy metals like lead are prohibited from using almost every electronic product to minimize the toxic effect.

 New and improved methods that can ease the manufacturing process and cause less pollution to the environment are continuously evolving every day.